-Miss Snow It All wrote a piece last week that revealed the gender divide in skiing and snowboarding social media content in some ski resorts.
+Miss Snow It All wrote a piece last week that revealed the gender divide in skiing and snowboarding social media content in some ski resorts and launched #showusdagirls (use it).
 It was designed to make people stop and think.
 And it did.

 One resort across the ditch in New Zealand actually reached out to say thank you and proceeded to revise the way they portray girls skiing and boarding in their daily social edits.
 Others in Australia have been seen to include more women actually skiing and riding since – though many have just had those girls skiing with other girls.
 Which is awesome but slightly misses the point, progress is progress none the less so we’ll take it.